neo4j/graphql/docs/rfcs/rfc-034-mutation-connections.md

 }
 ```

-This RFC proposes to make connection fields queryable directly in the Selection Set.
+This RFC proposes to make connection fields queryable directly in the Selection Set of the mutations response.
 For instance:

 ```graphql